 Safety on the Internet

-The UK Safer Internet Centre offers good advice to parents on how to set filters on your home internet to stop inappropriate content being accessed.
+The UK Safer Internet Centre (UKSIC) provides support and services to children and young people, adults facing online harms, and professionals working with children.
+Formed of three charities: Childnet, Internet Watch Foundation and SWGfL, they work together to identify threats and harms online and then create and deliver critical advice, resources, education and interventions that help keep children and young people, and adults, safe.
+They offer good advice to parents on how to set filters on your home internet to stop inappropriate content being accessed.
 They also have advice for schools on developing an e-safety policy, lesson plans, and running e-safety sessions.
-Click on the image to visit the website for more information.
+Click on the image or title to visit the website for more information.